TechPrimers/java-playground/README.md

+# Playground repo for Java projects
+This repo has multiple branches and each branch represent different projects/proof of concepts for playing with Java technologies/frameworks.

+P.S.
+Once tested, master will be moved to the corresponding branch.

 # Java 14
 Java 14 got GA few days ago...
 Here we go..!
 This branch contains some of the Java 14 which I have played with!